alan-turing-institute/PDSampler.jl/README.md

 ## Package under construction

-This package is under construction.
+This package is currently under construction.
-If you have questions / requests, please send an email to `tlienart σ turing.ac.uk`.
+If you have questions / requests, please send an email to `tlienart σ turing.ac.uk` or open an issue.
 If you want to try it out, you should be able to add it using the git url:

 ```julia